 The petition may only be filed by:

-- The personís spouse or guardian, any relative of the person, a director of a licensed service provider, a private practitioner, or any three adults who have personal knowledge of the personís substance abuse impairment.
+- The personís spouse or guardian, any relative of the person, a director of a licensed service provider, a private practitioner, or any adult who has personal knowledge of the personís substance abuse impairment.

 In the case of a minor, only the parents, legal guardian/custodian or licensed service provider can file a petition.

 When and where to file a Petition for Involuntary Assessment and Stabilization:

 You may download and print the Petition for Involuntary Assessment and Stabilization and file it at the listed Clerk's office locations, Monday through Friday from 8:30 a.m. to 4:00 p.m.
 Please note printed forms are also available at these locations.

 Additional requirements when filing a Petition for Involuntary Assessment and Stabilization:

 To find the list of Florida Licensed Substance Abuse providers by city, visit the Substance Abuse page of the Florida Department of Children and Families website.
 From the "Essential Links" section on the left hand side, click on "For SAMH Providers," then click on "this listing" under the paragraph entitled ďSubstance Abuse Providers Currently Licensed by the Department.Ē

-- The person must be in Pinellas and the facility must be in Pinellas.
+- The person must be in Pinellas and their whereabouts known.